 The name Calliope is a double reference: both to Καλλιόπη, the chief of the nine Greek sister muses responsible for inspiring the artists of the ancient world, and to the joyful, unique, and far-reaching sound of the calliope steam organ popularized by steamboats, circuses, and carousels.

-We are building a community of diverse and like minds.
-Do you have something powerful and unique to contribute?
+Do you have an idea?
 Let's have a Pimm's Cup and manage some mischief.

 SARAH BAIRD KNIGHT